milanavuckovic/milanavuckovic.github.io/src/posts/red-collection.md

 ::: slot wide

 White-orange-red combination of colours seems to be very popular.
-Here is a selection of red pictured I did in 2020.
+Here is a selection of red pictured I did so far.
 They all ended up in my colleagues' homes making their video call backgrounds more alive.

 ![Photo 1](/images/photos/IMG_1457.JPG#half)